ncdev2015/ktor-first-app/README.md

 Web App using Ktor Framework

 # requirements
-JDK 17
+- JDK 17
-Intellij IDEA
+- Intellij IDEA

 # how to run
-Open Intellij IDEA and select the folder to open, then click on green flag button (debug or run).
+Open Intellij IDEA and select the folder to open, then click on green flag button (debug or run)